drbean/edit/jeffreykuo/Send_thermal_pad.md

 on addition of 50 phr, but for the addition of 100 phr, it only increased to 30.0%, 7.3% less than the figure for the addition of 50 phr.
-Shi et al.^15^ improved the elongation of poly(L-lactide) (PLLA) with the addition of MQ resin without sacrificing their tensile strength.
-MQ resins can dissolve well in PDMS, make it possible as a universal modifier for silicone elastomers.
+Shi et al.^15^ improved the elongation of poly(L-lactide) (PLLA) with the addition of MQ resin without sacrificing its tensile strength.
+MQ resins dissolve well in PDMS, making their use possible as a universal modifier for silicone elastomers.
 Robinson et al.^16^ investigated the influence of BN on the network structure and properties of PDMS composite materials.
-The tensile modulus of composite increased from 0.16 MPa to 8.53 MPa on 0.5 of BN filler weight fraction and thermal conductivity increased up to 0.84 W m^-1^ K^-1^.Chen et al.^17^ investigated the influence of MQ resins on the performance of PDMS composites with nano-silica sol.
-They obtained the extradinary enhancement of elongation at break propertyn round 10 times and tensile property also increased with the addition of MQ resin.
-Gu et al.^18^ successfully synthesize the polymethyl-vinyl siloxane rubber (VMQ) composite with *h*-BN to obtain high thermally conductive rubber.
-They give strongly argue that the addition of *h*-BN filler would increase the thermal conductivity of composites increased from 0.179 W m^-1^ K^-1^ of neat VMQ rubber to 1.110 W m^-1^ K^-1^ on addition of 40% of weight filler which is 6 times larger than neat VMQ rubber and tensile strength increased from 0.28 MPa to 3.31 MPa with addition of 20% of weight filler but then decreased from 3.31MPa to 1.75 Mpa on 40% addition.This phenomenon was due to incomplete dispersion of *h*-BN fillers and more defects were formed.
-Fang et al.^19^ combined BN foam (BNF) with BN nanosheets (BNNS) on PDMS and investigated its effect on the thermal, mechanical and dielectric properties of composites.
-They obtained the thermal conductivity increased from 0.21 W m^-1^ K^-1^ of neat PDMS to 0.36 W m^-1^ K^-1^ for 10% weight of BNNS/PDMS composite and to 0.56 W m^-1^ K^-1^ for 10% weight of BNNS/BNF/PDMS, indicating enhancement of thermal conductivity with BN filler addition,the tensile strength from1.41 MPa to 1.65 MPa and Young's modulus 0.99 MPa to 1.32 MPa on 10% weight addition of BNNS/BNF/PDMS.The breakdown strength increased from 16.8 MV m^-1^ to 21.8 MV m^-1^ with increasing BNNS loading from 0 to 10% weight, resulting in good insulation property.
+The tensile modulus of the composites increased from 0.16 MPa to 8.53 MPa on a 0.5 BN filler weight fraction and thermal conductivity increased up to 0.84 W m^-1^ K^-1^.
+Chen et al.^17^ investigated the influence of MQ resins on the performance of PDMS composites with nano-silica sol.
+They obtained an extradinary enhancement of elongation at break of around 10 times and other tensile properties also increased with the addition of MQ resin.
+Gu et al.^18^ successfully synthesized the polymethyl-vinyl siloxane rubber (VMQ) composite with *h*-BN to obtain high thermally conductive rubber.
+They presented a strong argument for their use, showing that the addition of *h*-BN filler to such composites increased their thermal conductivity from 0.179 W m^-1^
+K^-1^ for neat VMQ rubber to 1.110 W m^-1^ K^-1^ on addition of 40%
+weight filler, a figure which is 6 times larger than that for neat VMQ rubber.
+Tensile strength also increased from 0.28 MPa to 3.31 MPa with the addition of 20% filler by weight but then decreased from 3.31MPa to 1.75 Mpa for the addition of 40%.
+This phenomenon was due to the incomplete dispersion of *h*-BN filler and more defects being formed.
+Fang et al.^19^ combined BN foam (BNF) and BN nanosheets (BNNS) with PDMS and investigated their effect on the thermal, mechanical and dielectric properties of the composites.
+They obtained thermal conductivity increases for the BNNS/PDMS composite from 0.21 W m^-1^ K^-1^ for neat PDMS to 0.36 W m^-1^ K^-1^ for a 10% addition by weight of BNNS and for the BNNS/BNF/PDMS one to 0.56 W m^-1^ K^-1^ for the same percentage addition of BNNS/BNF, indicating an enhancement of thermal conductivity.
+The tensile strength and Young's modulus of the BNNS/BNF/PDMS composite also increased from 1.41 MPa to 1.65 MPa and from 0.99 MPa to 1.32
+MPa, respectively.
+The breakdown strength of the BNNS composite rose from 16.8 MV m^-1^ to 21.8 MV m^-1^ for the same loading, indicating good insulation properties.

 Liang et al.^20^ conducted study about hybridization of reduced graphene oxide (RGO) with MQ silicone resin to enhance the thermal conductivity